aaronpowell/aaronpowell.github.io/src/documents/posts/2013-09-15-azure-angular-and-broken-promises.html.md

 And this is where we get to what I'm referring to as **AngularJS's broken promise**.
 The fact is that the callback *won't* be run, and that's rather annoying, really hard to debug and not obvious at all.

-*Before we go much further I just want to clarify that I'm not an AngularJS expert, I've been using it for a grand total of 3 weeks so this is based on my expectaions as a JavaScript developer.*
+*Before we go much further I just want to clarify that I'm not an AngularJS expert, I've been using it for a grand total of 3 weeks so this is based on my expectations as a JavaScript developer.*

 Everything in AngularJS is wrapped up in [scopes](http://docs.angularjs.org/guide/scope) and only within the space of a running scope can you interact with an AngularJS model (such as your controller).
 Anything that breaks out of an AngularJS scope will then need to notify AngularJS that it's completed and you can be on your way.